ajitsingh/ajitsingh/README.md

 • Overall 16+ years of experience across different business domains in IT Industry

-• Worked previously as Software Engineer in Mutants Technologies Private Ltd - Delhi, as Web developer & creating/managing the enterprise applications.

 • Have developed & maintained corporate/company websites, products, applications & mobile
 apps for various reputed clients.